wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 **M:**&ensp;In love there is not even the one — how can there be two?
 Love is the refusal to separate, to make distinctions.
 Before you can think of unity, you must first create duality.
 When you truly love, you do not say, “I love you”.
-Where there is ment activity, there is duality.
+Where there is mental activity, there is duality.

 **Q:**&ensp;What is it that brings me again and again to India?
 It cannot only be the comparative cheapness of life here, nor the colourfulness and variety